dsbferris/FerrisMovieScanner/README.md

 # FerrisMovieScanner
-Remake Rev. i dont have enought fingers to count
+Remake  No. (I dont have enought fingers to count)

 For help, just ask me ;)
+As of, most likely you just accidently pressed the help button.
+Have a nice day ^^